Skillet, Frying Pan and Sauté Pan: What’s the Difference

 How to Choose the Correct Size Pan

 Sauté pans are measured differently from frying pans and skillets.
 For example, on a 12-inch pan, the measurement refers to the size measured from rim to rim.
-With skillets and frying pans, the cooking surface is as much as 30% smaller.
+The cooking surface is as much as 30% smaller with skillets and frying pans.
 A 12-inch pan typically has a cooking surface that is roughly 10 inches.

 A sauté pan, having straight sides, has the same size cooking surface as the rim size.
-An additional difference with sauté pans is that they could be sized according to the volume of liquid they could hold.
+An additional difference with sauté pans is that they can be sized according to the volume of liquid they can hold.
 Sauté pans can then be sized in inches or quarts.

 Which Type of Pan Is Best To Buy?

-The quick answer to this question is; There is no one best pan.
-Which pan is the best will depend on what dish you are cooking, how many people you are cooking for and the type of cooking style needed.
-Each of these tree pan types can shine in certain areas but also fall short in others.
+The quick answer to this question is that no one best pan exists.
+Which pan is the best will depend on what dish you are cooking, how many people you are cooking for, and the type of cooking style needed.
+These tree pan types can shine in certain areas but fall short in others.

 Is a cast iron skillet better than a frying pan?

-A cast-iron skillet generates enough heat to sear a steak without it sticking to the surface due to the natural non-stick seasoned surface.
-Although a frying pan can get hot enough to sear a steak generous amount of oil is required to be able to pull that steak off the surface again as it is not nonstick.
+A cast-iron frying pan generates enough heat to sear a steak without sticking to the surface due to the natural, non-stick, seasoned surface.
+Although a frying pan can get hot enough to sear a steak, a generous amount of oil is required to pull it off the surface again, as it is not nonstick.

 Can you use a regular pan like a skillet?